jaydeland/dotfiles/DETAILS.markdown

     /usr/sbin
     /sbin

 The `~/.dotfiles/brew/Brewfile` acts as a bundle for Homebrew.
-Use `brew bundle ~/.dotfiles/brew/Brewfile` to set up brews.
+Use `brew bundle --file=~/.dotfiles/brew/Brewfile` to set up brews.

 ## bash
-For those machines where zsh isn't installed or won't easily work, create the following symlinks:
+For those machines where zsh isn't installed or won't easily work, create the following symlinks(looks like this is completed as part of running the install.sh)

     $ ln -s ~/.dotfiles/bash/bash_profile ~/.bash_profile
     $ ln -s ~/.dotfiles/bash/bashrc ~/.bashrc